lastguemamusa01/interview-study/README.md

 ## Interview exposed book

-1 - bofre the search
+1 - before the search

 find what kind of programmer your are(what do you like to do)